8 days / 7 nights

 - Postage of your vacation documents pack.

-- Pre or post tour hotel accommodation in Cardiff.
+- Pre or post tour hotel accommodation in central Cardiff.

 - Rail transport to/from Cardiff before/after your tour and accommodation in central London or at London Airports.